You are here

 Commercial aquaculture was introduced to Jamaica in 1976 through a USAID/GOJ funded project.
 This project was very successful and led to the establishment of aquaculture in Jamaica.
 Although aquaculture has grown to include shrimp farming and ornamental aquatic flora and fauna species, tilapia is the main food fish produced in Jamaica both for local consumption as well as for export.

-The Aquaculture Branch of the Fisheries Division, under the auspices of the Ministry of Industry, Commerce, Agriculture & Fisheries, has been mandated to provide the support mechanisms needed to foster the sustainable development of the Aquaculture sector.
+The Aquaculture Branch of the Fisheries Division, under the auspices of the Ministry of Agriculture, Fisheries & Mining, has been mandated to provide the support mechanisms needed to foster the sustainable development of the Aquaculture sector.
 This is achieved through the following:

 1. provision of Extension Services to fish farmers